J4n-Nikl4s/-strenda-biocatalysis-refined/Models/Jan-Niklas/specifications/biocatalyst.md

 - __formulation__
   - Type: string
-  - Description: Depending on the formulation, the biocatalyst can be applied dissolved in a solvent or as a dried powder.
-It defines the physical state in which the biocatalyst is applied in the reaction.
+  - Description: Describes the physical and chemical state in which the biocatalyst is provided or used.
+This includes whether the enzyme is in a dissolved state (e.g., in aqueous or organic solvents) or as a solid form (e.g., lyophilized powder, immobilized on a carrier).
+For dissolved formulations, specify the buffer composition, including all components with concentrations and pH (e.g., 50 mM Tris-HCl, 200 mM NaCl, 10% glycerol, pH 8.0).
+Organic solvents (e.g., DMSO, ethanol) may also be included if applicable.
+For solid formulations, indicate the physical form (e.g., lyophilized, spray-dried, immobilized).

 <hr>